 There is a very good chance that we can, yes.
 We do "miracles" like that every day.

-We hold private intensive couples retreats all over the USA and in Ireland and in New South Wales in Australia for couples who have given up hope.
+We hold private intensive couples retreats all across the USA and in Ireland, South Africa, and in New South Wales in Australia.

 Isn't that a shocking fact?